ysr2001/levir-lab-website/README.md

     sudo gem install bundler
     bundle install
     bundle exec jekyll serve

 To create a conda environment to locally test and host, the following should suffice:

-    conda create -n jekyll -c conda-forge rb-jekyll conda activate jekyll
-    bundle install
-    bundle exec jekyll serve

-To create a conda environment to locally test and host, the following should suffice: